 Drama is an appreciation of global art forms.
 It is the ideal vehicle to foster personal confidence, independence and communication skills.
 We are dedicated to excellent teaching, which seeks to encourage learners to work independently, inquisitively and become artistic risk takers: we facilitate our students to unleash their potential!

 There are many opportunities for students to participate in enrichment and extra-curricular activities.
-There is a weekly Drama Club for Key Stage 3 students, supported by our GCSE Drama students.
+There is a popular weekly Drama Club for Key Stage 3 students.
 Drama prefects enjoy extra opportunities to stage performances during the school year which complement our whole school productions.
+This year the Drama prefects staged ‘Face Your Fears’.
 Our more recent productions have included ‘Grease’, `Alice Through a Broken Lens’ and `Bugsy Malone’ .

 KEY STAGE 3